 To expand product variety on Wish and support merchants who sell larger items such as furniture and large electronics, we are rolling out a pilot program that allows merchants to sell Less-Than-Truckload (LTL) products on the Wish platform.
 This article walks Wish merchants through the details around listing and selling LTL products.

-	Please note that currently, only select merchants have access to the features below; we are looking to expand the functionality to allow more merchants to sell LTL products in the coming months.
+Please note that currently, only select merchants based in the United States have access to the features below; we are looking to expand the functionality to allow more merchants to sell LTL products in the coming months.
 If you are also interested in selling LTL products on the Wish platform, please contact your Account Manager.

 What is considered an LTL product?

 Less-Than-Truckload (LTL) products are typically large piece items that need to be loaded onto pallets and transported using freight carriers.
 They are usually products that cannot be shipped via standard small parcel shipping channels or carriers due to their size, and require special shipping and handling processes.
 Products that are typically considered LTL include, but are not limited to, furniture (couches, beds, table sets) and large electronics (large TVs).

 What are the benefits of selling LTL products on Wish?

 As we roll out the functionality for select merchants to sell LTL products on Wish, merchants are able to unlock additional sales opportunities and attract Wish customers interested in large parcel items, which were previously not available on Wish.